[ Printer Friendly Version ] [ Report Abuse ]

 "How do you know my name?"
 His question was edged with shock.

 Reluctant, he lifted his arm from their neck.
 His attacker's breathing was rapid, seeking air.
-Christoph did not want to kill someone that the Order could get answers from or someone from the Order.
+Christoph did not want to kill someone that the Order could get answers from, or someone that could identify him from his running.
 He pointed his wand towards their covered face.
-He could see the dark gush of blood against the black material.
-With one whisper and a quick flick of his wand the cloak was removed, revealing the bleeding woman's face.
+He could see a dark smudge of blood against the black material.
+With a grimace, he flicked his wrist quickly, revealing a woman's bleeding face.

-Panic rose in his eyes and his mouth dropped in horror.
-"Why are you here?
+Panic rose in his eyes and his mouth dropped in horror, he almost cried out, but kept his voice low, not forgetting his mission, "Why are you here?
 Why did you follow me?"

 "I had to know where you were going…I wanted to know…" Her eyes were sincere.

-He couldn't control his heart from pounding loudly in his ears and chest.
-His hands began to fumble as he tried to stay alert and focus on his task, but take care of his loved one.
 "You aren't safe here.
 Why did you do this?"
+His hands fumbled as he tried to stay alert and focus on his task, but take care of his loved one.
+"Can you get up?"

-Quickly, Christoph looked for a hiding spot.
+Quickly, Christoph looked up, for a hiding spot between alleyways.
 He found a small niche behind them and shoved her into the dark passage.
-He pushed her up against the wall so she could regain her balance better.
+He placed her carefully against the wall, to help her regain her balance better.
 He scanned her face to make sure the wound was only minor.
-If he had hurt her, he would forever feel guilty.
+If he had hurt her, he would feel guilty forever.

-Blood was slowly trickling down her face and her beautiful brown eyes were surrounded by caked red smudges.
-The fall had caused her to scrap her head, above her left eye.
-Every other part of her face was the same as he always would remember and love: small features, big cheeks, visible laugh lines, and a cute double chin.
+Blood was matted on across her forehead.
+The fall had caused her to scrape her head, above her left eye.
+Every other part of her face was the same as he always would remember and love: small nose and mouth, big wide cheeks, visible laugh lines, and a cute pointed chin.
+Which trembled with emotion.

 "I'm supposed to be here.
 I am supposed to be protecting someone."
 He turned back to her.
 He was close to her face, staring deep into her eyes, trying to express all that he could not say.